labby/download_gallery/README.md

 You have to include jquery core into your frontend template (if not already done) to get the filter and pagination work.
 Please keep in mind that jquery core is part of lib_jquery.

+#### to do

+- include pagination, fe and be
+- add classes to view.lte
+- code modify.lte
+- check all vars in settings

 [1]: http://lepton-cms.org "LEPTON CMS"
 [2]: http://www.lepton-cms.com/lepador/modules/download-gallery-2series.php